-Now that I’ve mentioned dog clothing a time or two, I wanted to touch base on cat clothing as well and the current trends many cat owners are taking part of.
-It used to be taboo to dress up cats, and many cats might despise you for putting them through the ordeal or putting anything on them, including a collar.
+I’ve mentioned dog clothing a time or two in my articles.
+Now, I want to touch base on cat clothing and the current trends many cat owners are taking part of.
+It used to be taboo to dress up cats.
+Many cats might despise you for putting them through the ordeal or putting anything on them, including a collar.

 So What’s With Dressing Them Up Anyway?

-Social media these days is flooded with pictures of people putting their cats in costumes and posting hilarious pictures or videos of them walking around in their cute costumes.
-Some people also post pictures of their cats wearing regular clothing, similar to what we see dogs wearing.
+Social media these days is flooded with pictures of people putting their cats in costumes.
+Posting hilarious pictures or videos of them walking around in their cute costumes.
+Some people also post pictures of their cats wearing regular clothing.
+Similar to what we see dogs wearing.

 Finding Clothing For Cats.

 Finding the clothes can be a bit more tough than clothes for dogs.
-More often than not, pet stores have clothing that is made more for dogs and you can tell by the cut of the outfit along with the hole on the back of the shirt/coat or whatever they’re wearing.
+More often than not, pet stores have clothing that is made more for dogs.
+You can tell by the cut of the outfit along with the hole on the back of the shirt/coat or whatever they’re wearing.

-Cats don’t typically wear collars for walking, and I would highly recommend having a collar that is a break-away collar for cats since they have a tendency to go where humans can’t and the last thing you want is for your cat to get caught up somewhere and really hurt themselves.
+Cats don’t typically wear collars for walking.
+I would highly recommend having a collar that is a break-away collar for cats if you decide on one.
+They have a tendency to go where humans can’t and the last thing you want is for your cat to get caught up somewhere and really hurt themselves.

 Does Your Cat Enjoy The Clothes?

-For my cat lovers out there, you know when your kitty is very unhappy with you.
-You can tell just by the look in their eyes; if they look like they want to tear your face off, or, if they’re simply bored and waiting for their pet human to finish humoring them self.
+For the cat lovers out there, you know when your kitty is very unhappy with you.
+You can tell just by the look in their eyes.
+If they look like they want to tear your face off, then they’re pissed.
+Or, if they’re simply bored and waiting for their pet human to finish humoring them self, then you’re more safe.

 I’ve had more than enough cats to know when they look very angry, and I can honestly say, the females were not one to make angry.
 They have a tendency to lash out at you when you least expect it and they can be very devious in how they get back at you.
 Make sure that if you’re putting your cat in clothing, that your cat doesn’t hate you for it and that they at least look like they’re doing okay.